European Handball Federation: EHF European Championships

 The European Men's Handball Championship and European Women's Handball Championship are the flagship national team events of the European Handball Federation and rank amongst the leading indoor sports events on the international sports market.
 First played in 1994, the EHF EUROs have taken place in host nations across the continent on a biennial basis, with the men's event held in January and the women's in December.

 The Men's EHF EURO 2012, held in Serbia, attracted a cumulative global TV audience of 1.47 billion, and was transmitted by 75 broadcasters in more than 200 territories.
 A record 302,688 spectators also followed the event live in five venues across the countries.

 The Men's EHF EURO 2014 in Denmark has set a new attendance record with 316,000 spectators.

+In 2020, the first Men's EHF EURO with 24 participating teams was held in Sweden, Austria and Norway.
+This championship broke a variety of records, including the attendance record with 500,000 fans following the matches live in the different venues.
+It was also the first time that a Men's EHF European Championship was organised by three hosts.

 The Women's EHF EURO 2014 in Hungary and Croatia achieved a cumulative audience of 723 million, which is the highest ever result for the championship.
 The result marks not only a 90 per cent increase on the 2012 edition (380 million), but also significantly tops the previous record set in 2006 (461 million).
 In terms of broadcast hours, the results were equally remarkable.
-With 1,919 broadcast hours, the tournament further confirmed its upward trend through an impressive 65 per cent climb of 758 hours compared to 2012.
+With 1,919 broadcast hours, the tournament further confirmed its upward trend through a 65 per cent climb of 758 hours compared to 2012.
 Overall, the tournament was aired in 145 countries.

+Following the extension to 24 teams for the Men's EHF EURO, the Women's EHF EURO will be played for the first time with 24 participants in December 2024.
+The 2024 championship will be played in Austria, Hungary and Switzerland.